 Typical Binding Assay Result from the O-Glycan Array

 The O-glycan Array was assayed with biotinylated Helix pomatia agglutinin (HPA) lectin (10 μg/mL), followed by Streptavidin-Cy3.
-Array was scanned with a microarray scanner at 532nm wavelength.
+The array was scanned with a microarray scanner at 532nm wavelength.
 Positive control 1 and the marker show binding as expected, as well as terminal-GalNAc-containing O-glycans.